 Students who plan to enroll at the institution are required to make a \$260 admission reservation deposit.
 This deposit holds the student's place in the entering class.
 Entering first-year and transfer students should send the deposit as soon as possible after receiving notice of admission in order to guarantee a place in the entering class.
-A credit of \$160 of this deposit will be applied to the student's first semester fees, and the other \$100 will be held as a deposit.
-The security deposit covers any final incidental charges, including library late fees, parking fines, etc.
+A credit of \$260 will be applied to the student's first semester fees.

-International students are required to make an enrollment deposit of \$1000 before their I-20 will be released.
+International students are required to make an admission reservation deposit of \$1000 before their I-20 will be released.
 This enrollment deposit is not refundable.
 A credit of \$900 of this deposit will be applied to the student's first semester fees, and the other \$100 will be held as a security deposit.
 The security deposit covers any final incidental charges, including library late fees, parking fines, etc.

 Each residential student must also make a \$100 refundable room deposit when filing a housing contract with the Office of Student Affairs for the following year.
 This deposit is credited to the room charge for the year.
-This deposit is non-refundable after June 1.
+This deposit is non-refundable after May 1.

-2017-2018 Basic Fees
+2018-2019 Basic Fees